bsc-pm/dlb/doc/user_guide/source/dlb_barrier.rst

     // Requires DLB initialisation either via:
     //   - API: DLB_Init(...)
     //   - MPI interception: LD_PRELOAD=libdlb_mpi.so
-    //   - OMPT: use OMPT-capable OpenMP runtime and set DLB_ARGS+=" --ompt"

     // Block current process until all the other process in the node attached
     // to the DLB Barrier system reach the same barrier.